GradDipThSt Award Summary

 Graduate Profile and Rationale

-The Graduate Diploma of Theological Studies is designed for those who hold a three-year undergraduate tertiary qualification in a non-theological discipline and who wish to pursue a graduate qualification in theology and its associated disciplines, specifically those of Theology and Biblical Studies.
-Students will be able to critically engage Christian thought and traditions, enhance their professional works and give expression to insights for Christian living.
+The Graduate Diploma of Theological Studies is designed for those who hold a three-year undergraduate tertiary qualification in a non-theological discipline and who wish to pursue a graduate qualification in theology.
+Students will be able to critically engage Christian thought and traditions, enhance their professional work and give expression to insights for Christian living.

-The Graduate Diploma of Theological Studies focuses on introducing students to two core theological disciplines (Theology and Biblical Studies) equipping them with foundational knowledge for further study in these two areas.
+The Graduate Diploma of Theological Studies focuses on introducing students to the discipline of Biblical Studies and the subdiscipline of Systematic Theology equipping them with foundational knowledge for further study in these two areas.

 Graduates will have:

-Cognitive and technical skills in the two core disciplines of Theology and Biblical Studies, so as to be able independently to:
+Graduates will have cognitive and technical skills specifically in Theology and Biblical Studies, so as to be able independently to:

 Applications of Knowledge and Skills

 - make high level, independent and theologically informed judgements,

 - plan and evaluate activities and projects within a particular ministry setting,